easoncxz/twitanalysis/frontend-app/README.md

 Then the backend server will use some `../something` path to reach over into this `static/` directory to find the build output to serve.

-As such, during development of this app, it makes sense to not launch the Haskell backend server at all, and just use any HTTP static server, like the one in the Python built-in libraries.
-Indeed, my `package.json` `npm-run-scripts` do use the `python3` command.
+As such, during development of this app, it may make sense to not launch the Haskell backend server at all, and just use any HTTP static server, like the one in the Python built-in libraries.
+However, if completing the OAuth login-flows, which involves the backend necessarily, then running the backend-app in dev mode in another directory/terminal would also do.

 If and when it makes sense, I may: